-In theory, separating TCP and RoCE traffic within the network should be easy.
+A large amount of In theory, separating TCP and RoCE traffic exists on within the network.
+Therefore, the should be easy.
 IEEE Std 802.1Q defines 8 classes of service that can map to 8 queues with differing queue scheduling algorithms.
-Different switch queues can be used to isolate the different traffic types.
-The queues and the buffer management are implemented in hardware on the switch chip, but there is a performance and cost tradeoff problem.
-Allocating sufficient dedicated memory to each queue on each port to absorb microbursts of traffic without incurring packet loss can be too expensive and technically challenging as the number of ports per switch chip goes up.
-To address this tradeoff, switch chip vendors implement a smart buffering mechanism that allows for a hybrid of fixed and shared buffers.
+Different switch needsqueues can be used to use isolate the different queues to schedule different types of traffic-types.
+The IEEE 802.1Pqueues and IEEE802.1Qaz (ETS) mechanismsthe buffer management are used for scheduling.
+These mechanisms need to be implemented in hardware on the switch chip.
+The switch chip of the current data center encounters the Switch packet buffer, but there is a performance and cost tradeoff problem.
+Microburst is a common problem in current data center network.
+To prevent packet loss caused by microbursts, Allocating sufficient dedicated memory to each queue on each port of the switch should be configured with enough buffers to absorb the burst.
+On the other hand, for the chip implementability, the cost is microbursts of traffic without incurring packet loss can be too high for a switch to implement purely static expensive and technically challenging as the number of ports per-port buffer allocation schemes.

+Based on the multi-queue technology, mainstream switching-switch chip goes up.
+To address this tradeoff, switch chip vendors useimplement a smart bufferbuffering mechanism to solve the tradeoff problem.
+One of the that allows for a hybrid of fixed and shared buffers.

-A core idea of smart buffering is the creation of a dynamic shared buffer.
-The goal is to optimize buffer utilization and burst absorption by reducing the amount of statically dedicated buffers while providing a dynamic and self-tuning shared pool across all ports to handle temporary bursts [22].
+A core ideasidea of smart bufferbuffering is to put forward the creation of a concept of dynamic $\underline{\text{shared}} \text{ buffer. } \underline{\text{Smart-buffer mechanisms attempt}} \underline{\text{The goal is}} \text{ to optimize buffer utilization and burst}$ absorption, Dynamic sharing by reducing the amount of statically dedicated buffers while providing a dynamic and self-tuning is transparently enabledshared pool across all ports to handle temporary bursts [1822].